sandra-calvo/pets-ai/Lab 2 -  Web application/README.md

 3. Repeat the process for the **node-red-contrib-browser-utils** package.

-## Configure your application
+## Import the application flow

 In this section we will build a simple flow to test our model sending cat and dog sounds using the microphone or via audio files.

-1. Copy the content of the **visualizationUI_simulatedData.json** file.
-Open the file URL.
-[Visualization UI code](https://raw.githubusercontent.com/sandra-calvo/smarthomes-SimulatedData/master/visualizationUI_simulatedData.json)
+1. Copy the content of the **dog-car-flow.json** file.
+Open the file URL. [ code](https://raw.githubusercontent.com/sandra-calvo/smarthomes-SimulatedData/master/visualizationUI_simulatedData.json)

 Use the keyboard shortcuts to select all content and copy it.